-ACR 224 System Testing And Balancing (3)
+ACR 224 System Testing And Balancing (3) (Next year's course prefix/number HVAC 2377)

 Prerequisite: Credit or enrollment in Air Conditioning and Refrigeration 222.
 Concepts and procedures for determining the effectiveness and efficiency of an air conditioning system are studied.
 System balance, capacity, load requirements and energy consumption are considered.
 Also included are the performance data and the use of test instruments for measurement of air flow, water flow, energy consumption, and recording of temperature.
 Laboratory fee.
 (2 Lec., 2 Lab.)